Horween Leather Company: History

-1905–48
+1905–1948

 Isadore Horween (whose surname was originally Horwitz or Horowitz), who had learned the leather business in his native Ukraine, lived just outside Kiev, immigrated to the United States in 1893.
 He obtained his first job at a tannery in the U.S. through a contact he made at the 1893 World’s Columbian Exposition in Chicago.
 For 12 years he worked in one of the then-two-dozen tanneries in Chicago.

 He founded I. Horween and Co. in 1905, and established it on Division Street in Chicago.
 At the time, Chicago was a major center of the meatpacking industry and a major rail hub.
 The tanneries were built close to the source of raw materials.
 In 1911, Isadore Horween developed and produced Aniline Chromexcel, one of the company's most traditional tannages.

 The company's original focus was the production of razor strops, to sharpen razors used in shaving.
 With the advent of the safety razor in 1912, however, the need for razor strops waned, and the company shifted its focus to other products.

 In 1920, the company moved to its current location in a five-story block-long factory at 2015 North Elston Avenue (at Ashland Avenue), on the Chicago River, in Chicago's Bucktown, on the north side of the city.
 Isadore Horween had obtained the site, which remains the company's current location, by purchasing it from Herman Loescher and Sons tannery.
 The company's name was eventually changed to Horween Leather Company.

 In 1921, the company's secretary and treasurer was Isadore's son Ralph Horween, during Ralph's career as a football player for the Harvard Crimson and before his career as a player and coach in the National Football League.
 In 1945, he was still secretary of the company.

 In 1927, Horween Leather Company sold the tannery on Division Street, and consolidated its operations at North Elston Avenue.
 In 1930, it developed mechanical leather, a very durable heavyweight leather for use in oil seals, gaskets, and engine seals.
 In 1936, the company had 336 workers.

 In 1938, Horween Leather Company became the official leather supplier for U.S. Marine Corps water-resistant footwear during World War II.
 It supplied Chromoexcel, which was used exclusively in the North African Campaign.
 In 1941, it added a large addition to the tannery.

-1949–84
+1949–1984

 Isadore's son Arnold Horween eventually took over the company business, after his career as a football player at Harvard alongside his brother Ralph, and then again with his brother as player-coaches in the National Football League, and finally as Harvard's head football coach.
-He ran the company as Chairman and President, from 1949–84.
+He ran the company as chairman and President, from 1949 to 1984.

 In 1960, the company developed and offered football leather as it is made and sold today.
 In 1978 there were 250 tanneries in the U.S., but by 2005 the number had dropped to approximately 20.